kate-bagenzo/strawberry-starter/src/posts/installation.md

 3. **Copy your API key**.
     - If you haven't generated an API key, do so now by pressing the button.
     - Keep this safe!
 Don't share it with anyone, or they can edit your site.
-4. **Create a `.env` file in the base of Strawberry Starter**
+4. **Open the `.env` file in the base of your blog and follow its instructions.**
-    - This means in Strawberry Starter's main folder, NOT in `src`.
-    - The file is just called `.env` - exactly like that.
-5. **Copy the following into the file:**
-    - `NEOCITIES="1234ABCD"`
-        - Replace `1234ABCD` with your API key.
+    - Don't edit `.env` itself!
+It's just a template of what your `.env.local` should look like, and should be kept that way to ensure your API key stays safe.

-If you followed the above steps correctly, you should be able to use `npm run upload` now!
+If you followed the above steps correctly, you should be able to use `npm run upload`!
 That command also builds your site, so if you're uploading to neocities this way, you don't need to run `npm run build`.
 By default, this pushes directly to your site's homepage.
-If you're just using your neocities for your blog, that's fine, but if you have other pages on your site, be sure to set the `neoCitiesSubdirectory` in `config.json` to something else!
-Otherwise, the upload command will overwrite your files.
+If you're just using your neocities for your blog, that's fine, but if you have other pages on your site, be sure to set the `NEOCITIES_SUBDIRECTORY` field in `.env.local` to something else!

 You should now have everything you need for a successful blog.
 Go forth - delete these starter posts, rewrite the about page, the sky is the limit!
 Have fun blogging!